sathishc/amplify-videokyc-workshop/workshop-content/content/40_Add_Liveliness_check/20_adding_frontend.md

 import _ from 'lodash'
 import Jimp from 'jimp'

-import { Auth, Storage, Logger } from 'aws-amplify' import AWS from 'aws-sdk' import awsConfig from "../aws-exports"
+import { Auth, Logger } from 'aws-amplify' import AWS from 'aws-sdk' import awsConfig from "../aws-exports"